zorael/kameloso/README.md

 ### Other files

 More server-specific resource files will be created the first time you connect to a server.
 These include `users.json`, in which you whitelist which accounts get to access the bot's features.
-Where these are stored also depends on platform; in the case of **OSX** and **Windows** they will be put in server-split subdirectories of the same directory as the configuration file, listed above.
+Where these are stored also depends on platform; in the case of **macOS** and **Windows** they will be put in server-split subdirectories of the same directory as the configuration file, listed above.
 On **Linux**, under `~/.local/share/kameloso` (or wherever `$XDG_DATA_HOME` points).
-As before it falls back to the working directory on other unknown platforms.
+As before it falls back to the working directory on other unexpected platforms.

 ## Example use

 Mind that you need to authorise yourself with services with an account listed as an administrator in the configuration file to make it listen to you.
 Before allowing *anyone* to trigger any restricted functionality it will look them up and compare their accounts with those defined in your `users.json`.
 You should add your own to the `admins` field in the configuration file for full administrative privileges.

 > In the case of hostmasks mode, the previous paragraph still applies but to hostmasks instead of to services accounts.
-See the `hostmasks.json` file for how to map hostmasks to would-be "accounts".
+See the `hostmasks.json` file for how to map hostmasks to would-be accounts.

 ```
       you joined #channel